 The MOST Controllable Triggers – Caffeine, Foods and Beverages

 Caffeine I know, I know- Many of you are wincing right now.
 Questions about coffee and migraine come up all the time, but significant caffeine sources are in other, less obvious places.
-This linked blog is called Coffee- Friend or Foe and is a must-read.
+This blog called Caffeine and Migraine- Trigger or Treatment and it is a must-read.
 I have 2 strong recommendations for you:

 2. Read ingredient labels.
-We are troubleshooting here and the first part of troubleshooting is understanding where the problems may lie.
 Is that smoothie that you love so much made with caffeine?
 How about that powdered drink that you have occasionally?
 Are you drinking energy drinks or taking supplements to boost your energy?
 Caffeine may be an ingredient.
 The inconsistent amount or having too much caffeine may be triggering you.
 Inconsistency of caffeine intake makes minimizing your migraine attacks more difficult.

 Caffeine In Medications

-Caffeine is an important part of some OTC and prescribed medications and is part of why the medication works so well.
+Caffeine is an important part of some over-the-counter (OTC) and prescribed medications and is part of why the medication works so well.
 The OTC medication that you take for joint pain may get its boost from caffeine.
 Check out those labels, too.

 Recommendations for you-

-• Understand all the caffeine you typically have in a day and try to keep the amount consistent.
+• If you wish to reduce or eliminate caffeine, make sure to understand all the caffeine you typically have in a day.
 Then, gradually decrease your caffeine intake.
 Do not abruptly stop caffeine or you will likely trigger an attack.
 A goal of minimizing caffeine in your daily routine may allow you to use a strong cup of coffee or other caffeinated drink as an effective non-pharmaceutical abortive.
 It may be the only perk to having a migraine attack.

 • Look for alternative pain relievers without caffeine to address pain elsewhere in your body.
 If you use Excedrin Migraine, Fioricet or Fiorinal and haven’t read this blog yet, please do.
 At the very least, avoid them in the evening.
 Ask your doctor or pharmacist for guidance.